tmdc-io/whitepapers/DataOS Introduction/README.md

 DataOS is a **unified data operating system** that transforms complex multi-cloud infrastructure into a single, manageable platform through five architectural tiers.
 At its core sits the **DataOS Lakehouse**—native Iceberg storage with ACID transactions, intelligent data policies (masking, row filtering), and automated table lifecycle management driven by usage analytics and cost optimization.

 **How It Works:**
 The platform operates through **declarative management** where infrastructure and data products are defined via GitOps workflows.
-A **semantic compiler** translates business intent into optimized execution plans across any compute engine (Spark, Trino, BigQuery, SnowFlake, DataBricks, Starrocks, etc.), while the **multi-tenant scheduler** dynamically places workloads based on cost and performance requirements.
+A **semantic compiler** translates business intent into optimized execution plans across any compute engine (Spark, Trino, BigQuery, Snowflake, Databricks, StarRocks, etc.), while the **multi-tenant scheduler** dynamically places workloads based on cost and performance requirements.
 The underlying **metadata graph** maintains complete lineage, schema evolution, and dependency resolution across all data assets.

 **What It Delivers:**
 - **Operational simplicity**: Replace 10+ fragmented tools with unified declarative infrastructure